opencord/vrouter/docs/README.md

-# VRouter service
+# vRouter service

-The vRouter is responsible to configure routes in the Trellis Fabric.
+The vRouter Service is responsible for configuring routes in the Trellis Fabric.

 It is required that the `vRouter` service is a `provider_service` of the `fabric` service, and the `fabric` service is a `provider_service` of